link89/selenium-federation/README.md

 Now you can access the selenium compatible service via `http://localhost:4444/wd/hub`.

-It is suggested to run the health check to validate the configuration
+It is suggested to run the health check to validate the setup.
 ```bash
 selenium-federation-check
 ```